wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 Use the following steps to create the MSIX packages.

 1. Prepare the computer.
-In this step the MSIX package driver is installed and Windows Update is disabled.
+In this step, the MSIX package driver is installed and Windows Update is disabled.

 2. Choose the installer you want to package.
 This step varies based on the installers that you choose to convert.
 The last part of this step is to sign the     package using one of the following options: